On this page

 Opportunities to teach and reinforce decision-making skills can arise in the classroom, during social activities, at playtime, and in choosing how to behave on the school grounds.
 You can:

-For older students:- Explicitly teach the steps of decision-making and provide opportunities for practising them.
+- Explicitly teach the steps of decision-making and provide opportunities for practising them.
+Incorporate scenarios that reflect a range of cultural and personal experiences to ensure relevance for all students.

 - Build goal-setting and decision-making steps into assigned learning tasks by making them an explicit component of task instructions.